IPSScienceVisualization/Workshops/Cozumel2015.md

 2. Fork the project
 2.  make changes (for example add Spanish translations to this document and the iPython notebooks)
 3.  submit a pull request
-4. I will accept it and your changes will be incorporates
+4. I will accept it and your changes will be incorporated into the repositrry

 We will be using iPython notebooks.
 A great description of this platform was written up recently in Nature: http://www.nature.com/news/interactive-notebooks-sharing-the-code-1.16261